haidaraM/ansible-playbook-grapher/README.md

                         ask for vault password --group-roles-by-name
                         When rendering the graph, only a single role will be display for all roles having the same names.
+Default:
+                        False
   --include-role-tasks  Include the tasks of the role in the graph.
   --open-protocol-custom-formats OPEN_PROTOCOL_CUSTOM_FORMATS
                         The custom formats to use as URLs for the nodes in the